Skip to navigation | Skip to main content | Skip to footer

 Sponsorship

 All clinical trials require a sponsor.
 A sponsor takes legal responsibility for trials and provides insurance.
-The University acts as a sponsor for all clinical trials conducted by its own staff and does this through our department (RGEI Clinical Trials).
+The University acts as a sponsor for all clinical trials conducted by its own staff and does this through our team.
 The university can be the sponsor even if it is not the funder.

 Where your research will be conducted at one of the University’s MAHSC partner NHS Trusts, the Trust contact should be approached regarding sponsorship.
 Where your research is to be conducted outside of the University’s partner Trusts it may be necessary to approach the University of Manchester for sole or co-sponsorship.

 Where the University is not acting as Sponsor for a study it needs to retain a record of clinical trials for which their staff are acting as Chief Investigator.
-This is because the MHRA expects the University to be aware of all clinical trials which are being led by its employees, whether or not UoM sponsors them.
-The following form should be completed and emailed to clinicaltrials@manchester.ac.uk
+Please complete this form and email it to clinicaltrials@manchester.ac.uk.

 Funding